solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS student guide - Predictive Maintenance for Remote Field Devices.md

 1. Is there an out of the box solution we can use to jump-start the creation of the solution?
 2. We are worried about being constrained by a "black box" if we go with a SaaS solution.
 Do we have access to all of our collected telemetry we can use for external workloads?
-3. How would alerts be generated and delivered when the automated monitoring predicts a failure?
-What integration options do we have?
-4. How can the operators view the current status of the rod pumps in a single dashboard?

 ### Infographic for common scenarios